mrbarge/hugo-site/content/posts/failed-game-dev-2/index.md

 that draw each line pixel by pixel.
 I couldn't even tell you what the above does anymore, but I vividly recall the endless repetition of tweaking `DRAW` statements, running code to see if it looked alright (it wouldn't), rinse and repeat.
 But hell, it was a sacrifice worth making: my reputation - **BARGOSOFT'S** reputation - was on the line here, so if it meant nights of sitting there manually creating terribly simple graphics line-by-line, then so be it.

 Suffice to say, Grod 5, like all the other games, pretty much sucked.
 Although it featured such gameplay additions as secret rooms (_during "A,B,C" prompts, you needed to type a phrase that no-one in their right mind would type without looking at the code itself_), and non-linear progression (_you can go via the left door.... or the right door..!_), it was still the same crusty old Grod underneath.
+So bad, in fact, that when replaying it for this blog and dying for the umpteenth time, I gave up on trying to beat it at all.

-{{< figure src="images/grod5-10.jpg" link="images/grod5-10.jpg" caption="It's all about the gameplay, not the graphics.. right..?
-RIGHT?" >}}
+{{< carousel name="grod5-carousel" items="1" height="500" unit="px" duration="7000" >}}

 As 1994 began to draw to a close so too did my three-year career in QBasic programming, taking with it my desire and patience to write these terrible games.
 And so, during the warm summer months, I authored my last hurrah: _Snake Stone : Death of a Galaxy_.